flux3dp/delta-toolhead-firmware/README.md

 ⇠ `1 ER:10 Fan do not work\n`

-Note: ER:0~3 is general error response,all commands could respond.ER:4~10 is only responded by PONG.
+Note: ER:0~3 are general error responses,all commands could respond.ER:4~10 are only responded by PONG.